commercelayer/demo-store/README.md

 NEXT_PUBLIC_LOCALES_DATA_FOLDER=../../../data/locales/
 ```

-### Config
+### Configuration files

 Configuration files are located at `config/`, but you can choose a different position by changing the environment variable `NEXT_PUBLIC_LOCALES_DATA_FOLDER`.

 There are three configuration files that you can manage:

-* `general.config.js`
+- `general.config.js`
-  Which contains the general configuration.
+  This file contains the general configuration.

-* `facets.config.js`
+- `facets.config.js`
   This is the facets configuration file.
-You can choose the order in which they appear in the filter panel, the appearance and the sorting rules of their values.
+You can choose the order in which they are displayed in the filter panel, their appearance, and the sorting rules of their values.
   <img width="400" alt="demo-store-facets" src="https://user-images.githubusercontent.com/1681269/184152000-2163e484-d4bd-441a-b3cb-20c3b03b875a.png">

-* `variants.config.js`
+- `variants.config.js`
   This is the variants configuration file.
-You can choose the order in which they appear in the product detail page and their appearance.
+You can choose the order in which they are displayed on the product detail page and their appearance.
   <img width="180" alt="demo-store-product-variants" src="https://user-images.githubusercontent.com/1681269/184152670-bdd5ea2b-d30f-42e8-b5a7-6c541396cd90.png">

 Do as follows to start customizing the configuration: